zhisbug/ray/doc/source/serve/architecture.rst

 Lifetime of a Request
 ---------------------
-When an HTTP request is sent to the router, the follow things happen:
+When an HTTP request is sent to the router, the following things happen:

 - The HTTP request is received and parsed.
 - The correct :ref:`endpoint <serve-endpoint>` associated with the HTTP url path is looked up.